 However, any income – and the earning capacity – of the claiming party are significant.
 In most cases the courts will look at what a person is reasonably capable of earning, not what they choose to earn.
 The neurosurgeon who chooses to work as a part-time cleaner may still be assessed on the basis of their earning capacity as a neurosurgeon.

 In the ordinary suburban family situation, the usual problem is not proving a need, but rather the ability to pay.
 The major bread-winner, after he or she has housed themselves, supported themselves, and paid child support will often have little ability to pay, and for that reason spouse maintenance is not the norm in middle income families.

 It is possible to cash out spouse maintenance as part of a property settlement.
 The spouse claiming maintenance receives more cash in return for waiving future maintenance rights, but if there are children involved, care needs to be taken, as an arrangement may be liable to be cancelled if they could suffer hardship.

 The Quinn & Scattini Family Law Team can give you expert advice about a spouse maintenance claim, whether the claim might be by you or against you.
-We also offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best possible representation if court-ordered agreements are required.
-With over 40 years’ experience, Q&S’s Family Law Team are experts in the family law field.
-The team also boasts two Accredited Family Law Specialists.
+We also offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best legal representation if court-ordered agreements are required.
+With over 40 years’ experience, our Family Law Team are experts in the family law field.
+The team also boasts an Accredited Family Law Specialist.

 The initial consultation provides you with an opportunity to meet your dedicated lawyer, discuss issues, identify your options, map solutions and provide an estimate of costs.
 Lasting up to one hour, our initial consultations provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.